-3. ESTABLISH A MUSIC ADVISORY GROUP & SPECIALIST ADVISORY PANELS
+ESTABLISH A MUSIC ADVISORY GROUP

-A responsibility of the the Music Officer is to convene both a Music Advisory Group and Specialist Advisory Panels.
+A responsibility of the Music Officer is to convene both a Music Advisory Group and Specialist Advisory Panels.
 The objective of the Music Advisory Group is to leverage the collective industry connections and expertise to benefit key priority areas of the Auckland Music Strategy.
 The Music Advisory Group will provide information and advice to the city on current issues and trends affecting the sector in the region.